IlSocioo/hello-world/README.md

 # hello-world
-My name is Omar and i'm a noob developer.
-I'm tryna to understand how to work with other noobs developer.
+I'm already a noob

+But my dreams are to big for being a miserable